nagypet/spvitamin/README.md

 ```

 ## Releases

+### 1.8.0-RELEASE 2022-12-30
+- Support for K8s/OpenShift deployment.
+New property: server.external-url.
+Can be something like that: "https://${APP_NAME}.${K8S_NAMESPACE}".
+It controls the links to Swagger, actuator, etc in the admin-gui.

 ### 1.7.2-RELEASE 2022-11-12
 - StackTracer improved: 1.) each StackTraceElement will be printed only once.
 2.) there is a toStringCompact() method, which prints even more compacted stack trace